KK-Repos/NotifyJobStatus/README.md

 - NEW_LINK_JOB_NAME: New link job name
 - OLD_LINK_JOB_NAME: Old job name to be replaced with the new link

+#### Matrx Jobs
+	 Matrix jobs should same name but ending with 0,1 like that if you have matrix jobs in your workflow - add that job name in JOB_NAME_1 as input provide the common name for matrix - automation-test
 ## Sample output for reference

 ![SampleOutput](https://kk-artifacts.s3.ap-south-1.amazonaws.com/sampleOutput.png)